-In obesity humans, however, leptin levels are elevated, consistent
+In obese humans, however, leptin levels are elevated, consistent

 with greater fat tissue.
 In general, the elevated leptin levels

 decrease with weight loss.
-It is possible this decrease in leptin
+It is possible that this decrease

-increases appetite and consequent weight regain.
-Leptine is limited
+in leptin increases appetite and consequent weight regain.
+Leptin

-in its therapeutic effectiveness because obese individuals exibit
+is limited in its therapeutic effectiveness because obese individuals

-marked resistance to the appetite-reducing effects of leptin.
+exibit marked resistance to the appetite-reducing effects of